Frequently Asked Questions about Optional Practical Training (OPT)

 Processing of your OPT application has two steps:

 Step 1: You begin the process by submitting an OPT Academic Advisor’s form to the ISSS office.
-It may take 7-10 business days (approximately 2 weeks) for us to issue your new I-20 endorsed for OPT.
-You will receive an email when your updated I-20 is ready.
+It may take seven to 10 business days (approximately two weeks) for us to issue your new I-20 endorsed for OPT.
+You will receive an e-mail when your updated I-20 is ready.